 Mental Health

-Expanding Illinois’ Statewide Mental Health Programs and Services Together
+Expanding Illinois’ Statewide Mental Health Programs & Services Together

-ICAAP is collaborating with the Illinois Department of Public Health, Office of Women’s Health, and Family Services (IDPH, OWHFS), Illinois Title V Maternal and Child Health Program (IL Title V), and Illinois DocAssist (IDA) to expand Illinois’ existing statewide mental health programs and services.
+ICAAP is partnering with the Illinois Department of Public Health, Office of Women's Health and Family Services (IDPH, OWHFS), Illinois Title V Maternal and Child Health Program (IL Title V), and Illinois DocAssist (IDA) to expand Illinois' statewide mental health programs and services.

 Join the ICAAP